×

 Māori are the tangata whenua (indigenous people) of Aotearoa New Zealand and their culture is an integral part of local life.
 Experience Māori culture ...

-To most Māori, being Māori means recognizing and venerating their Māori ancestors, having claims to family land, and having a right to be received as ...
+Apr 4, 2024 · To most Māori, being Māori means recognizing and venerating their Māori ancestors, having claims to family land, and having a right to be ...

 Māori were the first inhabitants of Aotearoa New Zealand, guided by Kupe the great navigator.
 Learn more about the arrival of Māori.